Eunice-Orenge/alx-system_engineering-devops/0x01-shell_permissions/README.md

- script that creates a directory called my_dir with permissions 751 in the working directory.
+Script that changes the group owner to school